infusephp/framework/README.md

 ### 3. Installer

-Fire up the url where the framework is installed and you will be redirected to an installer to setup the database and `config.yml`.
+Fire up the url where the framework is installed and you will be redirected to an installer to setup the database and `config.php`.

 ### 4. Cron Jobs (optional)